BitKoda/BitKoda/README.md

 - 👋 Hi, I’m @BitKoda
-- 👀 I’m interested in learning to code
+- 👀 I’m interested in continuously learning to write software and build data-centric apps
-- 🌱 I’m currently learning HTML, CSS, and JavaScript
+- 🌱 I’m currently learning HTML, CSS, JavaScript and React.
-- 💞️ I’m looking to collaborate on projects at Northcoders
+- 💞️ I’m looking to collaborate on projects after graduating from the Northcoders coding bootcamp
-- 📫 How to reach me ... coming soon!
+- 📫 Reach me on Twitter @BitKoda

 <!---
 BitKoda/BitKoda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.